bhk/rio/concepts.md

 Immutability of variables and data comes with some well-known downsides.
 Some people see it as less intuitive and find things more difficult to express in such a language than in languages with mutation, especially loops.
 Our answer to this is two-fold.
-First, it provides ["imperative syntax"](#imperative-syntax) features that support a more intuitive way of thinking about iteration (without actually involving side effects).
+First, we provide ["imperative syntax"](#imperative-syntax) features that support a more intuitive way of thinking about iteration (without actually involving side effects).
 Second, while a different functional "mode" of thinking will be more